-Some say Buddha gained enlightenment under a Wild Fig (Ficus religiosa) or “Bo” tree.
-Greeks narcissistically claim figs as a direct gift from the godess Demeter, and the later Romans, under the exhortations of Emperor Cato, were urged to conquer all of Africa in order to maintain an unbroken supply of figs.
+Some say Buddha gained enlightenment under a Wild Fig (Ficus religiosa) or “Bo” tree while Greeks narcissistically claim figs as a direct gift from the godess Demeter.
+The Romans, under the exhortations of Emperor Cato, were inspired to conquer Africa in large part to maintain their unbroken supply of figs.

-Medieval scientists saw the fig tree was a sort of natural meat-tenderizer.
+Medieval scientists once imagined the fig tree as a sort of natural meat-tenderizer.
 Both Plutarch and Ariosto attest that sacrificed roosters hung upon a fig tree “will presently grow tender and fitter for the table”.
-The idea was that somehow the fig tree sent forth a hot and sharp vapor, that was “digesting”, and which “dries and concocts the flesh” .
+The idea was that somehow the fig tree sent forth a “hot and sharp vapor“, that was somehow “digesting“, and which “dries and concocts the flesh“.

-The Spanish held figs in such high regard they brought fig plants with them to the New World where missionary fathers planted them up and down the California coast from San Diego to Sonoma during the eighteenth century.
+The Spanish have long held figs in such high regard that they brought fig plants with them to conquor the New World.
+There missionary fathers planted them copiously up and down the California coast from San Diego to Sonoma during the eighteenth century.

-Oh, and here’s a little fig tip.
-To add an intriguing flavor, try wrapping a few fresh fig leaves around a piece of salmon before grilling, or tossing a few fig branches onto the barbecue coals beneath a leg of lamb.
+Oh, and here’s a little figgy tip.
+To add an intriguing flavor to grilled fish, try wrapping a few fresh fig leaves around a piece of salmon before grilling, or perhaps tossing a few fig branches onto the barbecue coals glowing beneath a leg of lamb.